WA’s next Speaker of the House will "almost certainly” be a woman

 While Chopp is resigning the role of speaker in the coming weeks, he plans to continue serving as a rank-and-file House member after that.

-Whoever House Democrats choose on July 31 to become the next speaker will still need to be confirmed by a vote of the full chamber, which won’t happen until January.
+Whomever House Democrats choose on July 31 to become the next speaker will still need to be confirmed by a vote of the full chamber, which won’t happen until January.